 Now that ‘AP Computer Science AB’ has been discontinued, the choice between AP computer science courses boils down to two options.
 While they might sound similar, the content of the courses is starkly different.
 You may be aware that ‘Advanced Placement Computer Science A’ (hereinafter referred to as ‘Computer Science A’ or ‘CSA’) is considered to be a more practical, technical course.
 Whereas Advanced Placement Computer Science Principles (hereinafter referred to as ‘Computer Science Principles’ or ‘CSP’), is a more general, introductory, course.
 However, the differences run a lot deeper than that.

-There is considerable crossover between the two.
-They are both partially assessed through multiple choice examinations, provide basic introductions to programming, introduce data analysis, and look at problem solving with creative solutions.
+There is a considerable crossover between the two.
+They are both partially assessed through multiple choice examinations, provide basic introductions to programming, introduce data analysis, and look at problem-solving with creative solutions.
 The principle difference between them is the spectrum of material covered.
 From music, to business, to navigation, CSP offers a broad overview of CS-related fields.
 It has been designed to introduce students to the vast array of computer science applications thereby giving an overview of how the CS ‘big picture’ works.
-CSA on the other hand, offers a more niche alternative.
+CSA, on the other hand, offers a more niche alternative.
 By focusing on pragmatic programming skills and the underlying concepts behind them, CSA ensures that its students have a meaningful grasp on the key building blocks of computer science.
 These two rival approaches are perhaps best understood by metaphor.
 If Computer Science Principles was Hispanic Studies, then Computer Science A would be like studying the Spanish language.

 What you need to know about Computer Science Principles

 Computer Science Principles is a new course.
 At the time of writing, it has been available for less than two years.
 It takes a largely academic look at the state of CS today – students will learn about the uses, effects, impacts, and future, of computing technology.
-The course covers areas like cyber security, data, and the internet.
+The course covers areas like cybersecurity, data, and the internet.
 There are various collaborative elements of the course wherein students must work together to solve computational problems with creative solutions.
 ‘Big-data’ has been one of the buzzwords of the last half-decade, this course will provide students with data-analysis skills that will be useful for many careers.
 The course also covers non-technical elements such as the negative socio-ethical consequences of mass-computing.

 While it involves considerably less programming than CSA, CSP does still contain a programming element.
 It does not specify a ‘programming language’ – this choice will be made at the teacher’s discretion.
 Nonetheless, students can expect to use simpler block-based programming applications, these will most likely be ‘drag and drop’ programs like Scratch or App Inventor.
 While these programs will help students get their heads around the basic principles of programming, it is not necessarily reflective of the day-to-day life of a programmer.

-The Computer Science Principles Exam
+The AP Computer Science Principles Exam

 What you need to know about Computer Science A